denisefavila/rl_playground/README.md

-# Implements some algorithms and examples using RL.
+# Reinforcerment Learning Playground

+Some implementations for Reinforcement Learning algorithms and some examples.